Josiah-Turnquist/Survival-Engine/README.md

-# 2D Engine
+# Survival Engine

-This is a group final project by Eric Weng, Josiah Turnquist, and Jason Wong.
-We are making a game using SDL and C++.
+Made by Josiah Turnquist (with lots of help from LetsMakeGames' Youtube Channel and Jason Wong)